oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 States that the path `GET /company` is supported.

-Applying the `READ` capability to a top-level collection or collection valued reference property states that individual members of the collection can be read using their key value.
+Applying the `READ` capability to a top-level collection or collection valued navigation property states that individual members of the collection can be read using their key value.

 ```rsdl
 service {